Goda’s Slave – Chapter 15: Driver

 As the truck rattled Kanna’s bones and fought its way loudly up the hill with heaving breaths, Kanna became very quiet, very still.
 Karo, she thought.
 It was the city that the priestess had told her about—the city with a train to the Upperland.
 Each moment, the key was growing heavier still in her pocket, her mind wandering into the near future, her heart already racing in nervous anticipation.

 But a sudden jerk of her whole body snapped her attention back to the present.
-Because she had been holding herself tense, it was a painful jolt, and she turned to give Goda an irritated look.
+Because she had been holding herself tense, it was a painful jolt, and she gave Goda an irritated look.

 The truck had shot forward with a sudden start.
 It reared back like a horse that had been spooked in the middle of the road, and Goda yanked some lever quickly to keep it from rolling back.